Human mobility networks reveal increased segregation in large cities: Results

 \section{Results}

-We estimate \emph{\metric} (IS), defined as the extent of contact between individuals of different economic statuses, for each geographic area in the U.S. (e.g. MSA, county).
-This entails building a dynamic \emph{interaction network} with \usercountx nodes (representing individuals) and \crosscountx edges (representing interactions/path-crossings in the physical space).
+We estimate \emph{\metric} (ES), defined as the extent to which individuals of different economic statuses are exposed to one another, for each geographic area in the U.S. (e.g., MSA, county).
+This entails building a dynamic \emph{exposure network} with \usercountx nodes (representing individuals) and \crosscountx edges (representing exposures in physical space).

-\paragraph{Developing a more realistic measure of socioeconomic segregation.} To estimate each person's economic standing (ES), we first infer their night-time home location from cell phone mobility data, and we then recover the estimated monthly rent value of the home at this location (Methods \ref{sec:methods_dataprocessing}).
-This method is more accurate than the convention of proxying individual ES with neighborhood-level Census averages\cite{moro2021mobility,athey2020experienced}.
-The economic segregation of each geographic region is measured by the correlation between a person's ES and the mean ES of everyone with whom they interact.
-This correlation is estimated by fitting a linear mixed effects model that eliminates attenuation bias (Methods \ref{sec:methods_analysis}).
-The resulting measure of \metric (Figure \ref{fig:main_1}a-c), which ranges from 0 (perfect integration) to 1 (complete segregation), is a generalization of a widely used measure of socioeconomic segregation, the Neighborhood Sorting Index (NSI)\cite{jargowsky1996take}.
-The NSI is equivalent to the correlation between each person's ES and the mean ES of all people in their Census tract, whereas the IS is equivalent to the correlation between each person's ES and the mean ES of \textit{all} people with whom they have interacted, either inside or outside their census tract.
-Like the NSI, the IS measures cross-class contact of any type, rather than ties that are persistent and possibly stronger (such as friendship ties)\cite{chetty2022soccap2}.
+\paragraph{Developing a more realistic measure of socioeconomic segregation.} To estimate each person's socioeconomic status (SES), we first infer their night-time home location from cell phone mobility data, and we then recover the estimated monthly rent value of the home at this location (Methods \ref{sec:methods_dataprocessing}).
+This method is more accurate than the convention of proxying individual SES with neighborhood-level Census averages\cite{moro2021mobility,athey2020experienced}.
+The economic segregation of each geographic region is measured by the correlation between a person's SES and the mean SES of everyone they cross paths with (unweighted by edge strength).
+This correlation is estimated by fitting a linear mixed effects model that eliminates attenuation bias and secures unbiased estimates of exposure segregation even when observed exposures are sparse (Methods \ref{sec:methods_analysis}).
+The resulting measure of \metric (Figure \ref{fig:main_1}a-b), which ranges from 0 (perfect integration) to 1 (complete segregation), is a generalization of a widely used measure of socioeconomic segregation, the Neighborhood Sorting Index (NSI)\cite{jargowsky1996take}.
+The NSI is equivalent to the correlation between each person's SES and the mean SES of all people in their Census tract, whereas the ES is equivalent to the correlation between each person's SES and the mean SES of \textit{all} people they have crossed paths with, either inside or outside their census tract.
+Like the NSI, the ES measures cross-class exposure of any type, rather than focusing on ties that are persistent or strong (such as friendship ties)\cite{chetty2022soccap2}.
+We opt for this approach because the cosmopolitan mixing hypothesis dictates this expansive test, and we find that our results are robust to tie strength (Supplementary Figure \ref{fig:robust_6}).